Lizard King Records

 Lizard King Records was a London-based independent record label founded in 2002 by Martin Heath and Dominic Hardisty.

 History

-The label signed US rock band The Killers in July 2003.
-According to Heath in an interview with HitQuarters, "Everyone in America had turned them down.
+The label signed US rock band the Killers in July 2003.
+In an interview with HitQuarters, Heath said "everyone in America had turned them down.
 They had been out for a year looking for a deal but nobody was interested."
 The label then released the band's first single, "Mr. Brightside", on a limited press of 500 within the UK and then on a mass scale worldwide in 2004 and 2005.
 They also released second singles and a debut album before they were then signed by Island Records.

-Around 2005/06 Heath and Hardisty decided to go their separate ways and Hardisty formed a new label Marrakesh Records.
+Around 2006, Heath and Hardisty decided to go their separate ways.
+Hardisty formed a new label, Marrakesh Records.

 Lizard King's distribution goes through ADA in America and Pinnacle in the UK.